bhuminshah/HDFS/ITMD-521/Week-11/Part 1-4/README.md

 # Output Step 3

     - After sucessfull completion we would have 5000 random records imported in SQOOP
-    - Also can be infered from part-m-00000 file attached
     - Also can be infered from part-m-00000-3 file attached

 ![Result image](https://github.com/illinoistech-itm/bshah40/blob/master/ITMD-521/Week-11/3.png)